Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 -Git

 ## Testing
-W3C for HTML and CSS.
+I used W3C for HTML and CSS.

-Contact form:
-Go to the "Contact Us" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+HTML test brought up 1 error relating to the Jumbotron.
+This was the use of an a tag around the button.

+There were also 2 warnings, again for the Jumbotron, the lack of a section heading and the use of a h1 tag.

+To fix the error I removed the button entirely and styled the link to look like a button.

+The warnings don't impact the functionality.

+No errors were found with my CSS with the Validator but I did have to take out code that didn't do anything that I left in from the beginning.

 ## Deployment
-All code was written on Gitpod, an online IDE.
-The code was then pushed to GitHub where it is stored in my Repository.
-Under the settings section of the GitHub repository, scroll down to the GitHub Pages section.
-Under 'Source' drop-down, the 'Master branch' was selected.
+To write the code I used Brackets.IO
+All of the written code was pushed to the master branch of githum repository.
+I selected the master branch as a source file in the settings menu.
 Once selected, this publishes the project to GitHub Pages and displays the site URL.
-There is no difference between the deployed version and the development version.
+There aren't any differences between the deployed version and the source.
 The code can be run locally through clone or download.
-You can do this by opening the repository, clicking on the green 'Code' button, and selecting either 'clone or download'.
+You can do this by opening the repository, clicking on the 'Code' button, and selecting either 'clone or download'.
-The Clone option provides a URL, which you can use on your desktop IDE.
-The Download ZIP option provides a link to download a ZIP file that can be unzipped on your local machine.

-Credits
+## Credits
-Content

-Media
+### Media
-The photos used in this site were obtained from myself or from www.istockphoto.com - a very helpful site.
+The photos used in this site were obtained from myself - the image for the jumbotron or from www.istockphoto.com - a very helpful site.

-Acknowledgements
+### Acknowledgements
-I received inspiration for this project from Epic TV and Depot Climbing
+I received inspiration for this project from Epic TV and Depot Climbing and help from my mentor